Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles

-\S{\Sigma} \aa{\boldsymbol{\a}} \bb{\boldsymbol{\b}} Let $D$ be an oriented planar diagram of the (framed, oriented) $(1,1)$-tangle $T$.
-In all that follows we suppose $D$ is oriented upwards, that is, from $\R^2\t\{0\}$ to $\R^2\t\{1\}.$ For simplicity, we will suppose the last crossing of $D$ (when following its orientation) is an underpass.
-Suppose $D$ has $g$ crossings.
-Then $D$ determines a bridge presentation of the knot, where the underarcs correspond to the underpasses of the crossings and the overarcs correspond to the arcs of the diagram.
-We will suppose the underarcs are in the plane $\R^2\t\{0\}$ and the overarcs lie above it.
-We will denote by $a_i$ (resp. $b_i$) the underarcs (resp. overarcs), numbered so that from top to bottom we encounter $a_0,b_1,a_1,b_2,\dots,a_{g-1},b_{g}$ respectively, see Figure \ref{fig: Kuperberg marked HD TREFOIL} (left).
-We denote by $b_{\pi(i)}$ the overarc above $a_i$.
-After an isotopy, we may suppose all the underarcs $a_i$ are oriented upwards.
 A bridge presentation determines a Heegaard diagram of the knot complement (as a sutured manifold with two sutures in its boundary).
 The diagram consists of the following: consider the sphere $\R^2\t \{0\}\cup\{\infty\}$ over which the underarcs lie.
 For each overarc $b_i$ with $1\leq i\leq g-1$ attach a 2-dimensional one-handle to $\R^2\t \{0\}$ along the feet of $b_i$.
 To do all this inside $\R^3$, we may think of this handle as ``following $b_i$" above the plane $\R^2\t\{0\}$.
-Now, delete two disks to this surface, one at the endpoint of $b_g$ and one at the endpoint of $a_0$.
+Now, delete two disks to the surface obtained, one at the endpoint of $b_g$ and one at the endpoint of $a_0$.
 Let $\S$ be the resulting oriented surface with boundary.
 For each $1\leq i\leq g-1$ let $\a_i\sb\S$ be the boundary curve of a disk neighborhood of $a_i$ that contains the feet of the 1-handles at the endpoints of $a_i$.